-This form will be stored electronically on the school's management system.
-The school administrator, headteacher and class teacher will have access to this information.
-The form will be stored for the time the child is a pupil at the school.
-The form will be deleted from the school system.
+This form wil I be stored electronically on the school's management system.
+The school a dministrator, headteacher and class teacher will have access to this information.
+The form wil be stored for the time the child is a pupil at the school.
+The form wil be deleted from the school system.
 Signed: Date: